hems-bhandari/portfolio-classic/README.md

 # V2
 This is my portfolio website hosted on github pages.
 URL: https://hemsweb.xyz/

-It is open source, anyway who was gonna stop you?
+# V2
-Enjoy!
+Yes, it is open source!